 Upper School Mission Statement

-In the spring of 2016, GROW granted $15,000 to various Cleveland-based and international nonprofits.
+In spring 2018, GROW granted more than $20,000 to various Cleveland-based and international nonprofits.
 We have built a strong relationship with these organizations.
-Representatives from many of these organizations have visited campus, met with our student members, and shared their project’s goals and outcomes with us.
-Our students have visited their sites and partnered with them in a variety of ways beyond the grant-making process.
+Representatives from many of these organizations have visited campus, met with our student members, and shared project goals and outcomes.
+GROW members have visited their sites and partnered with them in a variety of ways beyond the grant-making process.GROW grant recipients include:

 Trinity Lakewood Community Outreach received funding for the first time this past year to support its health clinics and the purchase of personal care items for young women in need.
-Our students volunteered at their bi-weekly pantries and also hand-delivered the personal care products to area homeless teen girls and young women who have aged out of the adoption process.
+HB students volunteered at their bi-weekly pantries and also hand-delivered personal care products to area homeless teen girls and young women who have aged out of the adoption process.

 Become philanthropists by giving their time, treasure and talent

-Learn about and take action on important community issues.
+Learn about and take action on important community issues

 Make decisions with an impact beyond the walls of Hathaway Brown

 GROW’s goal for the 2018-2019 funding cycle is to award $15,000 to nonprofit organizations.
 GROW focuses on the needs of children, particularly girls, educational access, hunger, and homelessness.
 The Upper School GROW also awards loans to support microfinance enterprises in the developing world.